verida/VIPs/VIPs/vip-7.md

 ]
 ```

+- `id`: Unique alphanumeric string that identifies the storage node
+- `name`: Human readable label for the storage node
+- `description`: Human readable description of the storage node
+- `datacenter`: Unique id of the data center, sourced from the `Datacenter Registry`
+- `serviceEndpoint`: Storage node endpoint
+- `establishmentDtate`: ISO 8601 date/time the storage node was made available on the network
+- `countryResidence`: Two character ISO country code

 ### Data Centers

 The list of official data centers will be maintained in a JSON file at a known URL (`Datacenter Registry`).
 This URL endpoint will be updated by the Verida Foundation and embedded in the Verida protocol client implementation.